LiminMHuang/lecture-python-programming.myst/lectures/lecture11_numpy.md

 f(x)                # Passing the same vector x as in the previous example
 ```

-However, this approach doesn’t always obtain the same speed as a more carefully crafted vectorized function.
+However, this approach does not always obtain the same speed as a more carefully crafted vectorised function.

 +++